 Staffed by licensed professional clinical counselors, college counselors, counseling interns, and graduate practicum students, Counseling Services is free to all enrolled students.
 This office offers a confidential place to discuss concerns when difficult situations arise, when problems seem overwhelming or options appear limited.
 Focusing on helping persons explore solutions, counseling typically lasts between four and eight sessions.
 Groups are also available.
 If necessary, appropriate referrals to outside health care professionals are made.

-Counseling Services also processes accommodations for learning and psychological disabilities and requests for a Medical Leave of Absence.
+Counseling Services also processes requests for a Medical Leave of Absence.

 Confidential individual counseling is available for a variety of personal issues including mental health and emotional problems, adjustment to college life, and interpersonal relationship issues.